 The machine then gathered spiderwebs at the back of the workshop before Bernard Delmas, a local rider, talked Alfrédo into having another crack in 1956.
 During practice at the GP de Villefranche the Bondi reverted to form and blew up.
 It did it again at the next outing, at Montlhéry.

-Gritting his teeth, Alfrédo took the hacksaw to the bike and gave it new wheels, bigger brakes, the latest rear suspension, telescopic forks and a number of other improvements.
-The engine was thoroughly revised with new crankshaft, valve train and a revised engine angle to improve cooling.
+Gritting his teeth, Alfrédo took a hacksaw to the bike and gave it new wheels, bigger brakes, the latest rear suspension, telescopic forks and a number of other improvements.
+The engine was thoroughly revised with new crankshaft, valve train and a different engine angle to improve cooling.
 Its next race was again at Montlhéry with Delmas where they gained a 5th.
-Hoo feckin' ray, at last!
+Yee hah!

 In 1958 in the first race of the season, at Cote Lapize, motorcycle journalist JC Bargetzi took a fifth place.
 It was the last track appearance of the Bondi.